chrishart0/arcadian-cloud-hugo/content/gen-ai/Notes-from-Building-and-Evaluating-Advanced-RAG.md

 * Write a list of questions to run against your RAG pipeline
 * Use your eval engine of choice to run each of the questions in your list against your RAG pipeline
   * The eval engine, such as trulens_evals, will evaluate each query and the context it sourced through the RAG process to generate scores for the RAG triad metrics

+  Evals are crucial in detecting hallucinations in our RAG process and *especially* for preventing them from slipping in after future changes.